 All categories related to physical products are omitted as they are not applicable for CT Engineering Group as a provider of intellectual services.
 Capital Goods category is excluded from this target as this category was not material to the overall Scope 3 inventory during the base year and target setting exercise.
-Capital Goods category has increased in size for 2023 and is now material at approximately 7% of the Scope 3 emissions profile.
+Capital Goods category for 2024 is not material at approximately 1.9% of the Scope 3 emissions profile.
 All other Scope 3 categories are included in their entirety for target coverage.

-• The CT Engineering Group, dedicated to engineering excellence, prioritizes quality and environmental responsibility as foundational elements of our service provision.
+The CT Engineering Group, dedicated to engineering excellence, prioritizes quality and environmental responsibility as foundational elements of our service provision.
 We are committed to environmental protection and strive to exceed customer expectations while minimizing our environmental impact.
 This strategic approach not only enhances our market position but also differentiates us from competitors.
 Recognizing the importance of environmental issues to our stakeholders, CT Engineering Group aims to unify our current and future workforce through proactive and positive environmental stewardship.